-In fall 2013, CSUN launched a new mobile application for iPhone and Android with a mobile webpage for all other smartphones at m.csun.edu.
+CSUN has an app for iPhone and Android with a mobile webpage for all other smartphones at m.csun.edu.
 CSUN students can use their smartphones to add or drop classes and access Moodle.
 The app also includes the campus directory and campus map navigation.
-Additional functionality will be added throughout the year. (read more...)
+(Read more...)

 Matador Exchange is up and running!
 The Matador Exchange is "a marketplace exclusively for CSUN students to buy, sell, or trade items with other CSUN students" including "furniture, electronics, and sports equipment" as well as "textbooks and school supplies."
 (8/14/13)

 Reminder: free access to Lynda.com for CSUN students!
 Lynda.com offers video tutorials on how to use many software programs as well as lessons on photography, slideshow presentations, public speaking, career development, and more.
 Log in with your CSUN credentials at lynda.csun.edu.